-- Bugs.
+Bugs.
 They’re everywhere.

-Undocumented requirements lead to miscommunication on all sides.
+    Undocumented software requirements lead to miscommunication on all sides.
 It’s not at all rare that a client and a developer understand the same terms differently.
-Especially so if we’re talking about an outsourcing development company that’s not intimately acquainted with the customer’s business.
+Especially so if we’re talking about an outsourcing website development company that’s not intimately acquainted with the customer’s business.

     Miscommunication, in turn, lays a straight path to constant rework, changes, and bug fixes.
 There’s a chance everything will go as planned without documented requirements, but it’s slim.
 Usually, this chain ends with disrupted deadlines and costs that go through the roof.

     To ensure smooth project development, all parts of the product and the process of its development must be understood by every team member in the same way.
 To ensure that developers see each feature of the product exactly as the client does, a software requirements specification (SRS) is made.

     The devil is in the details: What makes a good software requirements specification?

     Now, the actual software requirements specifications can be exceptionally detailed or can be just an outline of features.
 The level of detail depends on a number of factors.

-High-quality requirements are easily understood by everyone involved in the project.
+    High-quality software requirements are easily understood by everyone involved in the project.
 This includes the client, who may or may not be well-versed in technical aspects.
 Some companies demand an exceptionally technical and detail-heavy list of requirements, while others prefer requirements in layman’s terms.

     Regardless of how tech-filled your documentation will be, there are general rules for managing software requirements.
 There’s even an official standard: IEEE Std 830-1998, “Recommended Practice for Software Requirements Specifications.”
 Here’s what a good SRS should be, according to the standard: